garborg/jlfarm/README.md

 # You could force it to re-download
 jlfarm add --force 1.4.1
 jlfarm add -f 1.4.1
+# If for some reason you want to skip gpg signature verification
+jlfarm add --no-verify 1.3.0
 # Leave `julia` pointing at 1.4.1 even though 1.4.2 is newer
 jlfarm add --no-default 1.4.2
-# Update that link after all
+# Update `julia` to point to 1.4.2 after all
 jlfarm add 1.4.2
-# Just for good measure
+# Just for good measure (used below)
 jlfarm add 1.5.0-beta1
 ```